craigcitro/site/content/books.md

 is in government.
 Good, but it left me with a real sense of despair.

 #### *Waking the Monsters* (Hilo 4), by Judd Winick.
 5/5

+#### *Bad Blood*, by John Carreyrou.
+5/5

+I couldn't put this one down.
+I knew the punchline to the Theranos story before I read the book, and at one point, I was floored by just how out of control things were; I looked and noticed that I was only about 20% of the way into the book.

+#### *Python Interviews*, by Michael Driscoll.
+1/5

+#### *Birth of a Theorem*, by Cedric Villani.
+2/5

 ## 2017